RoySegall/nuntius-bot/docs/source/08_Webhooks/Facebook/02_How_to_implement.md

 ## Texts and postbacks

 The example above implemented in two parts.
 The first is the response to the text.
-In slack, the help text bring all the tasks which available to the user but the facebook platforms works a bit different - you cannot provide all the tasks as button due to buttons limitation.
+In slack, the help text brings all the tasks which available to the user but the Facebook platforms work a bit different - you cannot provide all the tasks as buttons due to buttons limitation.

-That's why a different approach was taken - provide 3 button with nice actions.
+That's why a different approach was taken - provide 3 buttons with nice actions.
 Let's see how the text implemented:
 ```php
   /**